Softcadbury/DaxGenerator/README.md

 ## Description

-Data Analysis Expressions (DAX) is a query language for Power BI, SSAS and Power Pivot in Excel.
+Data Analysis Expressions (DAX) is a query language for Power BI, SSAS and Power Pivot in Excel (https://docs.microsoft.com/en-us/dax/).
 This library is here to help you generate these DAX queries dynamically.

 ## Usage